xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 TXTP may even reference other TXTP, or files that require TXTH, for extra complex cases.
 Each file defined in TXTP is internally parsed like it was a completely separate file, so there is a bunch of valid ways to mix them.

-### TXTP parsing
+## TXTP PARSING
-Here is a rough look of how TXTP parses files, so you get a better idea of what's going on if some command fails.
+Here is a rough look of how TXTP parses files, so you get a better idea of what's going on if some .txtp fails.

 *Filenames* should accept be anything accepted by the file system, and multiple *commands* can be chained:
 ```
 subdir name/bgm bank.fsb#s2#C1,2
 subdir name/bgm bank.fsb #s2  #C1,2 #comment
 ```
+All defined files must exist and be parseable by vgmstream, and general config like `mode` must make sense (not `mde = layers` or `mode = laye`). *subdir* may even be relative paths like `../file.adx`, provided your OS supports that.

-Commands may add spaces as needed, but try to keep it simple and don't go overboard).
+Commands may add spaces as needed, but try to keep it simple.
 They *must* start with `#(command)`, as `#(space)(anything)` is a comment.
 Commands without corresponding file are ignored too (seen as comments), while incorrect commands are ignored and skip to next, though the parser may try to make something usable of them (this may be change anytime without warning):
 ```
 # those are all equivalent
 song#s2#C1,2